-At Sirius, we are focused on delivering the very highest quality of care to each and every one of our clients across Hull and East Yorkshire, through our team of highly trained, dedicated carers.
+At Sirius, we are focused on delivering the very highest quality of care to each and every one of our clients across Hull and Beverley, through our team of highly trained, dedicated carers.

 At Sirius, we value our carers and treat them as the hardworking professionals that they are.
-We make sure we really look after our carers, so they can focus on what they do best – looking after our clients across Hull and East Yorkshire.
+We make sure we really look after our carers, so they can focus on what they do best – looking after our clients across Hull and Beverley.

 In addition to the standard recruitment processes you’d expect from a home care agency, at Sirius we only recruit people that we’d trust to look after our own family – we feel that’s the very best test we can do.